Opeyemi-Design/odin-landing-page/README.md

-Get more understanding of css by completing the odin project's landing page assignment
+By the end of this project I will have more understanding of css